lbovet/vertx-rest-storage/README.md

 Configuration
 -------------

     {
         "port": 8989        // Port we listen to.
 Defaults to 8989.
         "storage": ...,     // The type of storage (see below).
 Defaults to "filesystem".
         "prefix": "/test",  // The part of the URL path before this handler (aka "context path" in JEE terminology).
                             // Defaults to "/".
     }

 ### File System Storage

     {
         "storage": "filesystem",
-		"root": "/test",        // The directory where the storage has its roo (aka "document root" in Apache terminology).
+        "root": "/test",    // The directory where the storage has its root (aka "document root" in Apache terminology).
                             // Defaults to "."
     }

 ### Redis Storage